-Child afraid of night-time "monsters"
+Child afraid of night-time monsters

 by Aletha Solter, Ph.D.

 Fears are aggravated by anything that poses a potential threat to children's sense of security, such as moving to a new home, starting a new school, parental stress, disputes, divorce, any kind of abuse, illness or death in the family, a mother's pregnancy, or the birth of a sibling.
-So if there is any unusual stress in your son's life, that stress would help to explain his fears.
+So if there is any unusual stress in your son's life, that would help to explain his fears.

 Most children feel less fearful when a parent is nearby.
 They have a legitimate need to be physically close to somebody who will protect them against all imagined dangers.
 Forcing children to stay alone in their room when they are terrified does not help, and sometimes only aggravates the situation.

 When your son wakes up frightened during the night, you can let him finish the night in your room, perhaps in a sleeping bag on a mat next to your bed (or snuggled in bed with you, if you are comfortable with this).
 This may be the only way that you and your family will get enough sleep until your son's fears subside.
-He may even be able to go to sleep more easily in his own room if he has the reassurance that he can come to you in the night when he is scared.
+He may even be able to go to sleep more easily in his own room if he has the reassurance that he can come to you in the night when he feels scared.

-Encourage your son to draw pictures of the monsters he imagines and to talk about them.
+2. Encourage your son to draw pictures of the monsters he imagines and to talk about them.
 This will help to demystify them.
 There are some good children's books about monsters that may be helpful as well.
 You can also discuss the movie that scared him, and answer his questions.

 Hopefully, with your understanding and support, your son's fear of monsters will decrease.

-Aletha Solter, PhD, is a developmental psychologist, international speaker, consultant, and founder of the Aware Parenting Institute (www.awareparenting.com).
-Her books have been translated into many languages, and she is recognized internationally as an expert on attachment, trauma, and non-punitive discipline.
-The titles of her books are The Aware Baby, Cooperative and Connected (a revised edition of Helping Young Children Flourish), Tears and Tantrums, Raising Drug-Free Kids, and Attachment Play.
+Aletha Solter, PhD, is a developmental psychologist, international speaker, consultant, and founder of the Aware Parenting Institute.
+Her five books have been translated into many languages, and she is recognized internationally as an expert on attachment, trauma, and non-punitive discipline.

 Aware Parenting is a philosophy of child-rearing that has the potential to change the world.
 Based on cutting-edge research and insights in child development, Aware Parenting questions most traditional assumptions about raising children, and proposes a new approach that can profoundly shift a parent's relationship with his or her child.
 Parents who follow this approach raise children who are bright, compassionate, competent, nonviolent, and drug free.